1. How do I connect to the terminals?

 is that the ferrofluid produces a broad plateau rather than a peak at the

 resonance.
-The normal OWI peaks at about 16 ohms at resonance and the OWI-fs has a broader peak at about 10 ohms.
-This may make the
+The normal OWI peaks at about 16 ohms at resonance and the OWI-fs

-OWI-fs easier to work with with some crossover topologies.
-Sonically, try as I
+with with some crossover topologies.
+Sonically, try

-OWI-fs.
+and the OWI-fs.
 They sounded exactly the same to me.

-In
+In conclusion,

-resolution of detail, and open, wide dispersion.
-If you are planning to build a
+and open, wide dispersion.
+If you are planning to build a speaker that has a

-speaker that has a tweeter crossover around 3khz or
+tweeter crossover around 3khz or so, then I can not

-so, then I can not think of a tweeter I would recommend more highly.
-Above this
+think of a tweeter I would recommend more highly.
+Above this frequency they do

-tweeter that allows you to move around some without loosing the sweetspot.
+allows you to move around some without loosing the sweetspot.
+These tweeters give you that and more.

 Because of it’s 90db sensitivity, high resolution of detail, and flat